clk1006/teris/README.md

-Click on [https://tetrisui.vercel.app/docs](https://tetrisui.vercel.app/docs) to get redirected to the documentation.
+Go to [https://tetrisui.vercel.app/docs](https://tetrisui.vercel.app/docs) to get redirected to the documentation.